 Developed in 1957 by Arthur K. "Spud" Melin and Richard Knerr, founders of the Wham-O manufacturing company in San Gabriel.
 Hula Hoops were said to be inspired by the Native American Hoop Dance.

 In 1959, Paul Baran of the Rand Corp. in Santa Monica developed "packet switching," the key process behind computer network data communications.

 In 1969, UCLA graduate student Charley Kline and engineering professor Leonard Kleinrock at UCLA sent the first message of the Internet.

 Until 1959, most dolls resembled infants or children.
 The Barbie Doll was designed by Ruth Handler of Mattel Inc. in 1959 and named after her daughter Barbara (and the Ken doll named after her son).
 Handler was inspired by watching her daughter play with paper dolls.
 She was also inspired by the German doll “Bild-Lilli.”

 Theodore Harold Maiman, an engineer and physicist, is widely credited with developing the first working laser in 1960 from a ruby crystal in his Malibu laboratory.

 Designed by Lee Adams of Walt Disney Burbank Studios, these figures were first introduced by Disney in 1961.

-Developed and built by North American Rockwell in Los Angeles beginning in 1961, the first space vehicle was launched in 1966.
+Developed and built by North American Rockwell in Downey beginning in 1961, the first space vehicle was launched in 1966.

-The first space shuttle Enterprise was built by North American Rockwell at their Downey and Palmdale plants from 1972 through 1976.
+Like the Apollo Command Module, the first space shuttle Enterprise was also built by North American Rockwell at their Downey and Palmdale plants from 1972 through 1976.